wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Configuration endpoints
 -----------------------

-The API has multiple endpoints that allow both querying and modifying part of its configuration.
-Those settings that could break access (such as IP, port, etc.) cannot be changed through the endpoints, so the only way to modify them is by accessing the ``api.yaml`` file described in the section :ref:`Configuration file <api_configuration_file>`.
+The Wazuh API has multiple endpoints that allow both querying and modifying part of its configuration.
+Those settings that could break access (such as IP, port, etc.) cannot be changed through the endpoints, so the only way to modify them is by accessing the ``api.yaml`` file described in the section :ref:`configuration file <api_configuration_file>`.

 The security configuration, which contains the ``auth_token_exp_timeout`` and ``rbac_mode`` settings, can only be queried and modified through the ``/security/config`` endpoint.